ccniuj/optimistic-rollup-example-erc20/README.md

 BigNumber { _hex: '0x2328', _isBigNumber: true } // 9000
 ```

-> Since the `FRAUD_PROOF_WINDOW_SECONDS` is set to be `0` second, you don't need to wait too long before the fund is withdrawed back to L1.
+> Since the `FRAUD_PROOF_WINDOW_SECONDS` is set to be `0` second, you don't need to wait too long before the fund is withdrawn back to L1.

 After all the operations, here is the final balances: